Glock 19 Gen 3 vs Gen 4 Differences

 • Recoil Spring

-The next of the Glock 19 Gen 4 upgrades to the grip was its texture.
+If you’re wondering how to tell what Gen your Glock is, looking at the grip texture is a good way to tell.
 The newer grip has a rougher texture than the Glock 19 Generation 3 model.
-Knowing that many shooters textured the grips on their Glock Gen 3 for a better feel, Glock made it a feature and a noticeable difference between Glock 19 Gen 3 and Gen 4.
+Knowing that many shooters textured the grips on their Glock Gen 3 for a better feel, Glock made it a feature and a noticeable difference between the Glock Gen 3 Vs. Gen 4.
 Now, don't interpret this as if you will be grabbing onto sandpaper.
-The new texture is more aggressive, however, not overly so.
-It provides a positive hold and control of the weapon in less than perfect conditions.
-This without the cost of being uncomfortable during long sessions at the range.
-It is simply one more layer of the Glock 19 Gen 3 vs Gen 4 debate.
+The new texture is more aggressive; however, it is not overly so.
+It provides a positive hold and control of the weapon in less-than-perfect conditions.
+This is without the cost of being uncomfortable during long sessions at the range.
+It is simply one more layer of the Glock 19 comparison.

-The next visible difference between Glock 19 Gen 3 and Gen 4 is its slide.
-Aside from the words stamped on its side, take a look at the business end of the muzzle.
+In addition, a way to decipher what Gen your Glock is can be done by looking at its slide.
+Aside from the words stamped on its side, look at the muzzle's business end.
 The Gen 4 is the first of the Glock 19 Generations to use a larger, dual-recoil spring guide rod.
-That is evident when looking straight at the muzzle, there is a bigger hole that you cannot miss.
-Oh, by the way, do make sure the weapon is cleared before doing this, you do not want to become a statistic.
+When it comes to the Glock Gen 3 Vs. Gen 4, this is evident when looking straight at the muzzle, there is a bigger hole that you cannot miss.
+Make sure the weapon is cleared before doing this; you do not want to become a statistic.

 This larger, dual-recoil spring guide rod was employed to accommodate the heavier recoil of the larger rounds available now.
 If you spend a lot of time at the range or are involved in a competition, you can easily see the value of this upgrade.
 It is possible to install a Glock 19 Generation 3 recoil spring guide rod into a Glock 19 4th Generation pistol.
 This change is easily accomplished with a recoil spring adapter.
 However, the reverse is not true.
 There is no way a larger recoil spring guide rod is going to fit into the smaller Glock 19 Gen 3 slide.